Who we are and what we do:

 We are Integrated Care 24 limited also known as IC24.
 We are contracted by the NHS to provide local care services.
 Our services are currently formed of unscheduled Primary Care, Urgent Care services, NHS 111 Services, Pharmacy, GP Led Health Centres and Walk in Centre, Minor Injuries Units, ED support, Roving GP service, Community Nursing, Health and Justice services and Integrated Technology Solutions.

 You can find an up to date list of all of our services here: http://www.ic24.org.uk/services/our-current-services/

 And more information on whom we are here: http://www.ic24.org.uk/why-ic24/

 This means that we are a business partner of the NHS and complete an annual toolkit (a very large and thorough assessment) to ensure we meet the high standards on all things handling data, which we do.

-We do not hold your full health and care (medical) records but do hold the following:
+We do not hold your full health and care (medical) records as your GP would, but do hold the following:

 - your name, date of birth, address and contact details

 - your NHS number, which makes sure your records are linked to you and you alone

 - medicines and other treatments